Deploying apps

 cf services

 to see all service instances in your targeted space.
-You will see the output as per this example:name service plan bound apps last operation mystuff postgres small my-app create succeeded mydb mysql large not-my-app create succeeded
+Example output:name service plan bound apps last operation mystuff postgres small my-app create succeeded mydb mysql large not-my-app create succeeded

 Run the following to unbind a service instance:

-where APPLICATION is the name of a deployed instance of your app (exactly as specified in your manifest or push command) and SERVICE_NAME is a unique descriptive name for this service instance, for example:
+- `APP_NAME` is the name of a deployed instance of your app exactly as specified in your manifest or push command

 cf delete-service SERVICE_NAME